rfinn/comp-phys/README.md

 ### Textbook

-The course will follow the Giordano and Nakanishi text <a href="https://www.amazon.com/Computational-Physics-2nd-Nicholas-Giordano/dp/0131469908/ref=sr_1_1?crid=31LQTIQX0BT9E&dib=eyJ2IjoiMSJ9.DSpnoqQkRxfPKnzuDtT8Fw.-uvMcXXQ5tML_bClDktxhosxYzx4E3Lx8nJ9KYlhBdg&dib_tag=se&keywords=giordano+nakanishi&qid=1739722359&sprefix=giordano+nakanishi">*Computational Physics*, 2nd edition</a>.
+The course will follow parts of the Giordano and Nakanishi text <a href="https://www.amazon.com/Computational-Physics-2nd-Nicholas-Giordano/dp/0131469908/ref=sr_1_1?crid=31LQTIQX0BT9E&dib=eyJ2IjoiMSJ9.DSpnoqQkRxfPKnzuDtT8Fw.-uvMcXXQ5tML_bClDktxhosxYzx4E3Lx8nJ9KYlhBdg&dib_tag=se&keywords=giordano+nakanishi&qid=1739722359&sprefix=giordano+nakanishi">*Computational Physics*, 2nd edition</a>.

 ### Course Format
 The course will consist of brief lectures, discussion, and collaborative, learner-centered classroom activities designed to engage you actively in the learning process.
 There will also be many in-class opportunities to practice both the physics and the computational techniques.